Robust Hamiltonicity in families of Dirac graphs: Introduction

 We next show how the spread results of this subsection (i.e., \Cref{thm:main_spread,thm:main_spread_exceptional}) can be used to prove other robust Hamiltonicity results.
 For example, \Cref{thm:main_spread,thm:main_spread_exceptional} imply the following counting result that simultaneously extends \Cref{thm:joos kim} and the counting result on Hamilton cycles in a Dirac graph. \begin{corollary} There exists an absolute constant $C>0$ such that the following holds for every $n\ge 3$.
-If $\mathbb{G}=\{G_1,\ldots,G_n\}$ is a collection of Dirac graphs on a vertex set of size $n$, then there are $(Cn)^{2n}$ different Hamilton cycle $\mathbb{G}$-transversal. \end{corollary} This is best possible up to the constant $C$ as there may be at most $(n!)^2<n^{2n}$ many Hamilton $\mathbb{G}$-transversals.
+If $\mathbb{G}=\{G_1,\ldots,G_n\}$ is a collection of Dirac graphs on a vertex set of size $n$, then there are $(Cn)^{2n}$ different Hamilton $\mathbb{G}$-transversals. \end{corollary} This is best possible up to the constant $C$ as there may be at most $(n!)^2<n^{2n}$ many Hamilton $\mathbb{G}$-transversals.

-\textbf{Proof of \Cref{thm:main_counting}.} \Cref{thm:main_spread,thm:main_spread_exceptional} give that there exists a probability measure $\mu$ on the set of Hamilton traversals that assigns to any fixed such cycle a value of at most $(c/n^2)^{n-1}$ for some constant $c$.
-Thus, there exists at least $(n^2/c)^{n-1}\geq (Cn)^{2n}$ many for some constant $C>0$.
+\begin{proof}[{\bf Proof of \Cref{thm:main_counting}}] \Cref{thm:main_spread,thm:main_spread_exceptional} give that there exists a probability measure $\mu$ on the set of Hamilton transversals that assigns to any fixed such cycle a value of at most $(c/n^2)^{n-1}$ for some constant $c$.
+Thus, there exist at least $(n^2/c)^{n-1}\ge (Cn)^{2n}$ many Hamilton $\mathbb{G}$-transversals for some constant $C>0$. \end{proof}

 Another way to extend Dirac's theorem in a robust way is to show that a Dirac graph contains many edge-disjoint Hamilton cycles.
 Nash-Williams \cite{nash1970} showed that this number is linear.
-His result was finally improved to $\lfloor \frac{n-2}{8} \rfloor$ by Csaba, Kuhn, Lo, Osthus, and Treglown~\cite{csaba2016} for significantly large $n$.
+His result was finally improved to $\lfloor \frac{n-2}{8} \rfloor$ by Csaba, K{\"u}hn, Lo, Osthus, and Treglown~\cite{csaba2016} for sufficiently large $n$.
 This bound of $\lfloor \frac{n-2}{8} \rfloor$ is tight, and this follows from a construction of Nash-Williams of a Dirac graph with no $r$-regular subgraph for $r>\frac{n-2}{4}$.
 Extending the arguments given in \Cref{thm:main_spread,thm:main_spread_exceptional}, one can also prove the following robust version of \Cref{thm:joos kim}.